 The best form of communication is face-to-face.
 Although this may appear to be time consuming it is time well spent and worth investing in.
-Face toface communication helps to ensure messages are not misunderstood and it provides the other party with a chance to respond, ask questions and give feedback.
+Facetoface communication helps to ensure messages are not misunderstood and it provides the other party with a chance to respond, ask questions and give feedback.
 Face-to-face communication also helps to build stronger working relationships because the time devoted shows a commitment by within the school to fostering good relationships between colleagues.

 Telephone messages.
 When giving the details of a telephone message, the message book must be used at all times to ensure a copy is retained by the office.
 Message slips should be given to appropriate staff as soon as possible, but wherever possible, teaching and learning should not be disturbed unless the message is vital.
-Vital messages include communicating changes to the pick-up arrangements of a pupil for that day, such as a telephone instruction to remain at after school club.
+Vital messages include communicating changes to the pick up arrangements of a pupil for that day, such as a telephone instruction to remain at after school club.
 In these cases, the person who has taken the telephone message should stay in the classroom to witness the message being given to the child.
 Messages should not be relayed verbally without a slip, or in a corridor, to avoid a breakdown in communication and message being forgotten or missed.

 Email should be used in conjunction with face to face communication.
-All Kibblesworth Academy staff and governors should have access to an @kibblesworthacademy.org.uk email address to use for this purpose.
+All Kibblesworth Academy staff and governors should have access to an @kibblesworthacademy.org.uk email address to use for this purpose. collaborative working, both between pupils and teachers, and colleagues.
 Email should be used thoughtfully and with due regard for the work life balance of all staff.
 Where an email is sent outside school working hours, there should be no reasonable expectation of a reply until the next working day.
-Unless an email is expected by the recipient, or the matter is of an urgent, time sensitive nature, all out of hours emails should be sent on a timed release, being set to arrive no earlier than 8.00am on a school day morning, and no later than 6.00pm.

 Office 365 calendar will be used to record the events which are occurring in school on a day to day basis.
-All meetings, room bookings and appointments will be found in this location, as well as visits and visitors.
+All meetings, room bookings and appointments will be found in this location, well as visits and visitors.
 This should be checked daily for changes.

 Weekly briefings are used to keep all staff informed of developments within school, providing all staff a forum to communicate their views.
-Briefings will generally take place at 8.30am in the school hall.